 Here are the reasons why your baby may need to consume extra protein:

 - If your child is suffering from an infection or illness, his body will be using up more protein than normal.
-In a case such as this, it is most often recommended to give your child a bit of extra protein to help him.
+In a case such as this, it is most often recommended to give your child a bit of extra protein to help him keep up his energy.

-- The main function that your small intestine performs is absorbing the required nutrients from the food you consume, into the bloodstream.
-If a child is suffering from malabsorption, it means that their small intestine has a problem and is unable to absorb the nutrients properly.
+- The main function that your small intestine performs is absorbing the required nutrients from the food you consume and sending them into the bloodstream.
+If a child is suffering from malabsorption, it means that their small intestine has a problem, and is unable to absorb the nutrients properly.
 In this case, more protein will be required by the child’s body.

-- Those who have undergone surgery should have more protein in their diet in order to heal better.
+- Children who have undergone surgery should have more protein in their diet in order to heal better.

 How to Encourage Your Child to Eat More Protein

-Rather than forcing your child to eat food, try making eating their protein-packed meals a bit more fun and exciting by trying out these tips:
+Rather than forcing your child to eat different foods, try making eating their protein-packed meals a bit more fun and exciting through these tips:

 2. Cool Shapes

 Children are learning so much about the world around them, and they are often fascinated by very simple things.
 Try cutting their food into different shapes to make it pleasing and more fun for your child to eat.
 You can use a cookie cutter for this.
-Even arranging their food in an interesting way will make it all the more interesting for them to eat.
+Even arranging their food in a visually fun way will make it all the more interesting for them to eat.

 3. Dip Trip

-Kids enjoy finger food as it is easier for them to pick up and eat.
-What makes finger food even more exciting is when there is something fun and delicious to dip it into.
-Try making chutney that is not spicy or perhaps something like hummus and salsa for your child to dip their finger foods into.
+Kids enjoy finger food, as it is easy for them to pick up and eat.
+What makes finger food even more exciting is when there is something fun and delicious to dip it into!
+Try making non-spicy chutney, or hummus and salsa for your child to dip his finger foods into.